anniearcher123/The-Last-Chapter/README.md

 The minimum viable product for this project was a web page that displayed the top 5 book genres and popular books within each category.
 The use could then add and delete books to/from their To Be Read List.

 ## Stretch Goals To Be Completed
-* Adding a search bar so that users can search by book title and/or author
-* Creating a shar feature where users can shar their TBR list with friends
+* Creating a share feature where users can shar their TBR list with friends
 * Creating a rating system where users can write reviews and rate book on a scale of 1-5 and add it to different lists according to ratings.

 ## Setup